-I know it’ll come as a shock to some of you, but as much as the writing process is about staying in the work until you’ve said everything you need to say (see yesterday’s post in that link), the editing process is all about staying in the posture of listening.
+I know it’ll come as a shock to some of you, but as much as the writing process is about staying in the work until you’ve said everything you need to say, the editing process is all about staying in the posture of listening.

 Once again, I’m stealing advice from Donald M. Murray’s excellent essay on the practice and teaching of writing, Teach Writing as a Process Not Product.